-// This will always remain an 'unsigned int' - even at runtime
+// But, if you do, this next variable will always remain an 'unsigned int' - even at runtime.

 unsigned int pageHeight = $(document).height();